sinermedia/prestashop-vagrant/README.md

 **Password:** prestashop

 ## Prestashop Version
 You can install any PHP version hosted on ppa:ondrej/php.
-Edit phpVersion variable on bootstrap.sh.
+Edit <code>phpVersion</code> variable on bootstrap.sh.

 ## Prestashop Version
 You can install any Prestashop version.
-Edit prestaShopFile variable on bootstrap.sh.
+Edit <code>prestaShopFile</code> variable on bootstrap.sh.

 ## Includes:
 * wget